BioSanitationBatallion/Passhole/README.md

 6. Start the PHP development server. eg. Open a cmd window, type "cd Documents\passhole", then type "c:\php\php.exe -S localhost:8000"

  Every time you start your machine you'll have to do #6 again, or you can script it to run on startup.

+# TODO
+- Why didn't I use PDO?
+- Group password entries.
+Things get clumsy when there are a lot of them.